Hyperemesis gravidarum is a severe form of pregnancy nausea and vomiting. It can make you dehydrated, and you might need to be hospitalized.

 - Having more than one baby

-- Having a high body weight
+- Having a high or low body weight

 - Having certain allergies